fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 > the smallest of lies is where the big lie starts

-> Hell comes when lies have destroyed the relationship between individual or
+> Hell comes when lies have destroyed the relationship between an individual or
 > state and reality itself. [...]
 Everything becomes frustration and
 > disappointment. [...]
 Tortured by constant failure, the individual becomes
 > bitter.

 > In Paradise, everyone speaks the truth.
-That's what makes it Paradies.
+That's what makes it Paradise.

 > _Memory is a tool_.
 Memory is the pasts guide to the future.
 If you remember
 > that something bad happened, and you can figure out why, then you can try to